AyoubTe/E-recrutement/README.md

 Open your browser and navigate to `http://localhost:5000` (or the configured IIS URL).

-## Contributing

-We welcome contributions from the community!
-If you’d like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Create a Pull Request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.